 Laboratory of Neurobiology

 Since retiring as president of The Rockefeller University in 1998, Dr. Wiesel has turned his attention to international science advocacy.
 From 2000 to 2009 Dr. Wiesel was secretary general of the Human Frontier Science Program, established in 1989 to support international, innovative and interdisciplinary basic research in the life sciences.
-He was chairman of the board of governors of the New York Academy of Sciences from 2000 to 2006.
+He was chairman of the board of governors of the New York Academy of Sciences from 2000 to 2006 and continues to serve as an honorary member of the board.
 Dr. Wiesel served from 1994 to 2009 as chair of the scientific advisory committee of the Pew Scholars Program.
 He also assisted in the creation of the Pew Latin American Fellows Program in the Biomedical Sciences and serves as a chair of its review committee.
 He is a founding member of the Israeli-Palestinian Science Organization, a nonprofit alliance established in 2004 to support collaborative research between scientists in Israel and Palestine to promote positive interactions between the two communities.
 Dr. Wiesel has done much work as a global human rights advocate.
 He is a founding member of the International Human Rights Network of Academies and Scholarly Societies, and he also served for 10 years as chair of the committee on human rights of the National Academies of Sciences.
-He is currently cochair of the board of the Okinawa Institute of Science and Technology and on the boards of the Hospital for Special Surgery, the Pew Charitable Trust’s global environmental committee and the Population Council.
-Dr. Wiesel serves on the scientific advisory boards of research institutes in Japan, China, India and Brazil.
+He is currently chair of the board of the Okinawa Institute of Science and Technology, and he serves on the board of the Hospital for Special Surgery.

 Dr. Wiesel came to Rockefeller in 1983 as Vincent and Brooke Astor Professor and head of the Laboratory of Neurobiology.
 He was president of Rockefeller from 1991 to 1998.
-During his term, he was instrumental in the recruitment of 16 new faculty members, the establishment of six interdisciplinary research centers and the formation of the collaborative relationship between the Aaron Diamond AIDS Research Center, of which he was chairman, and The Rockefeller University.
-He is also codirector of the Shelby White and Leon Levy Center for Mind, Brain and Behavior.
+During his term, he was instrumental in the recruitment of 16 new faculty members, the establishment of six interdisciplinary research centers and the formation of the collaborative relationship between the Aaron Diamond AIDS Research Center and The Rockefeller University.
+He is currently codirector of the Shelby White and Leon Levy Center for Mind, Brain and Behavior at Rockefeller.